zappascout/devil_notes-sources/docs/notes_13_devil.md

 no longer need to wonder about weaponized drones, which have been extensively used by both sides in the Ukraine war, and in Gaza.
-There is a profound difference between automated weapons guided by humans and those given complete autonomy and beyond human control once launched.
+There is a profound difference between automated weapons guided by humans and those given complete autonomy, therefore being beyond human control once launched.
 As I originally wrote this entry in June 2024, when the truth was still opaque.
 By mid-2026 it was clear: see "[Fully autonomous drones have killed human soldiers for the first time][deadly]," *New Scientist*, 10 June 2026.
 In July 2017 *Newsweek* laid out the issues in "[Russia's Military Challenges
 U.S. and China By Building a Missile That Makes Its Own Decisions][rus]."
 [rus]: <https://www.newsweek.com/russia-military-challenge-us-china-missile-own-decisions-639926>